markwoodford/rag-pipeline/README.md

   - `./rag-pipeline.sh ingest`
 - Retrieve context:
   - `./rag-pipeline.sh retrieve "your query"`
+  - `./rag-pipeline.sh retrieve "your query" --category shipping`
 - Generate an answer:
   - `./rag-pipeline.sh generate "your query"`
+  - `./rag-pipeline.sh generate "your query" --category shipping`
+- Evaluate retrieval (LLM judge):
+  - `./rag-pipeline.sh eval "your query"`
+  - `./rag-pipeline.sh eval "your query" --category shipping`

+## Categories

+Categories are derived from the first directory under `DOCS_DIRECTORY`.
+For example, `docs/shipping/packing-slips.md` is stored as `shipping`.
+Files at the docs root use the category `general`.

 ## Configuration